 To help you out, here are a few things to consider before buying an HRIS:

-- Check out multiple sources for reviews and read discussion groups and LinkedIn comments to get a feel for what others have to say about the software.
+- Check out multiple sources for reviews and read discussion groups and LinkedIn comments.

-- Check that the company you purchase your HRMS software from has a good track record for ongoing support and offers an easy to contact the team if things go wrong.
-There is nothing worse than stumbling across a problem after installation to hit a brick wall when trying to get help to resolve it.
+- Check that the company you purchase your HRMS software from has a good track record for ongoing support and offers an easy-to-contact team if things go wrong.

-A modern Human Resource Information Systems (HRIS) will provide the following features:
+A modern Human Resource Information System (HRIS) will provide the following features:

 A good HRIS should also provide space for you to store all your business-critical documentation.
 This can include things like your employee handbook, health, and safety documentation, emergency procedures, sickness policies, and any safety guidelines your company needs to abide by.